 2. Why are manhole covers round?

 This question is to see your logical thinking in action.
-Some responses to this include the fact that round covers cannot fall into round holes and can be easily rolled if they need to be moved.
+Some responses to this include the fact that round covers cannot fall into round holes and can be easily rolled if they are to be moved.
 Additionally, round covers are easy to fit and align.

 3. How would you figure out how much an aircraft carrier weighs without using a scale?